 And even if you don’t have any nail polish on, it is necessary to clean each nail using your nail polish remover to get rid of any accumulated dirt or other impurities.
 It will help the nail polish to stay longer on your nails.

 Once you’ve cleaned your nails, it is time to dip your feet like you’re at the spa.
 This step helps soften the hard skin around your nails and on your feet.

-To give a spa-like experience, just put some rose petals and essential oil, or you can add coconut oil in the warm water tub—it lets your feet soak and relax for about 15 minutes.
-After 15 minutes, take your feet out of the tub of water and gently pat them dry with a towel.
+To give a spa-like experience, just put some rose petals and essential oil, or you can add coconut oil.
+Let your feet soak and relax for about 15 minutes.
+After that take your feet out of the tub and gently pat them dry with a towel.